tidepool-org/data-science-handbook/tutorials/pycharm-getting-started.md

 4. Follow the installation instructions.

 2. When opening PyCharm Professional for the first time, you will be prompted to enter a license code.
-See above for acquire this license and code (see ab
+See above for process for acquiring this license code.

 For more information on downloading PyCharm see the [PyCharm Installation Support Article](